P4-TAS: P4-Based Time-Aware Shaper for Time-Sensitive Networking: Technical Background

 \subsection{Deterministic Networking (DetNet)}

-The \ac{DetNet} architecture enables real-time applications with extremely low packet loss rates and a bounded latency~\cite{rfc8655}.
-It is standardized by the IETF \ac{DetNet} working group. \ac{DetNet} operates on the networking, e.g., IP, layer and provides \ac{QoS} and reliability to the lower layer, e.g., to MPLS and \ac{TSN}. \acs{DetNet} is applicable to networks under a single administrative control, e.g., to private WANs, or campus-wide networks.
+The \ac{DetNet} architecture enables real-time applications with extremely low packet loss and a bounded latency~\cite{rfc8655}.
+It is standardized by the IETF \ac{DetNet} working group.
+DetNet operates at the network layer and provides \ac{QoS} and reliability to lower-layer technologies such as MPLS and TSN. \acs{DetNet} is applicable to networks under a single administrative control, e.g., to private WANs, or campus-wide networks.

-The bounded latency in \ac{DetNet} is achieved by eliminating packet loss resulting from queue congestion within a node.
-For that purpose, bandwidth and buffer resources are reserved at each node.
-Resource reservations can be made using the \ac{RSVP}.
-For traffic engineering within DetNet, mechanisms defined by the IEEE 802.1 working group such as the \ac{TAS} are applicable.